googleapis/google-cloud-ruby/google-cloud-bigquery-data_transfer-v1/README.md

-# Ruby Client for the BigQuery Data Transfer V1 API
+# Ruby Client for the BigQuery Data Transfer Service V1 API

-API Client library for the BigQuery Data Transfer V1 API
+API Client library for the BigQuery Data Transfer Service V1 API

 Schedules queries and transfers external data from SaaS applications to Google BigQuery on a regular basis.